zyx45889/zyx45889.github.io/_pages/about.md

   - /about.html
 ---

-I am Yixin Zeng (曾一欣), now serving as an visiting student researcher at [KAIST](https://www.kaist.ac.kr/en/) (June 2024 - Dec 2024), working with Prof. [Min H. Kim](https://vclab.kaist.ac.kr/minhkim/).
+I am Yixin Zeng (曾一欣), now serving as an visiting student researcher at [KAIST](https://www.kaist.ac.kr/en/) (Jun.
+2024 - Dec.
+2024), working with Prof. [Min H. Kim](https://vclab.kaist.ac.kr/minhkim/).
 Concurrently, I am a CS master student (since 2022) at the [State Key Lab of CAD&CG](http://www.cad.zju.edu.cn), Zhejiang University, under the supervision of Prof. [Hongzhi Wu](https://hongzhiwu.com/).
 Prior to this, I accomplished my Bachelor's degree in Computer Science and Technology, graduating from the Chu Kochen College at Zhejiang University in 2022.

 **Research Interest:** Computer Graphics, and Computational Imaging.